 In this context, Metroland Cultures formed as a new charity to produce and present the Brent 2020 programme, to support culture and creativity in Brent into the future.

-Artist Boram Moon is in residence at Metroland Studio between September 2021–May 2022.
+Artist Boram Moon was in residence at Metroland Studio between September 2021–May 2022.

 Image above: Metroland Studios, Kilburn Square, December 2020.
 Photo: The Showroom